 Vëantur only smiled as Halladan sighed and gave in.
 Soon he was happily engaged cleaning the wolf skin even more thoroughly than he had done before.

 It was a stroke of luck that they had used the previous day for foraging and firewood, Halladan thought.
 Firewood they would have had anyway, but the wolf's meat and the other food might easily end up being the difference between life and death.

 The day passed slowly, the snow continuing to fall, and the wind still strengthening.
 The Rangers were quiet, each lost in his own thoughts.
 Occasionally, one of them would go outside to relieve himself and bring back wood for the fire.
 Halladan spent his time calculating again and again how much food they would need for the various routes they could take, although he was certain he dozed off a few times as well.
 Eventually it grew dark and Halladan fell into a shivering, fitful sleep, only to be woken up several times by a sudden gust of wind and even by a thunderclap or two.

 After a time he could not determine it grew light again, though neither snow nor wind lessened; outside, it was impossible to see much more than an arm's length ahead; and the snow was deep enough that Halladan worried how they would walk in it.
 They could perhaps make snowshoes, but that would slow them down.
 Halladan sighed.

 The sound drew a questioning look from Orleg, and Halladan replied, "I was trying to plan our route back to Sarn Ford."

 "I suppose you're right," Halladan muttered.
-He tried to force his thoughts to more pleasant things, but even thinking of Bereth only made him wonder how bad the weather would be in Caras Dirnen.
+He tried to force his thoughts along more pleasant lines, but even thinking of Bereth only made him wonder how bad the weather was in Caras Dirnen.

 "Will it ever stop?"
 Hador suddenly asked.
 "Do you hear the wind howling?"